UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 git remote add origin git@github.com:<YourUserNameHere>/git-workshop.git
 ```

-This links your Github repo with your local repo.
+This links your GitHub repo with your local repo.
 Let's check to see what remotes we have now.

 ```bash
 git remote -v